-First of all, I have to say that this as a great bag!
+First of all, let me say that this is a great bag!
 I've had it for over a year and used all across the US and in all conditions and temperatures on all sorts of adventures, so I feel that I can speak to it well.